 Nature, Sustainability, and Sukkot: Rabbi Jessica Shimberg

-Rabbi Shimberg shows the lulav and etrog for the Jewish Sukkot holiday.
-She serves as the grassroots organizer and leader of the Little Minyan Kehilah, a Eco-Conscious Jewish Reconstructionist & Renewal Community in central Ohio.
+Rabbi Shimberg serves as the grassroots organizer and spiritual leader of Little Minyan Kehilah, an eco-conscious Jewish Reconstructionist and Renewal community in central Ohio dedicated to integrating environmental values into Jewish life and practice.

-She spoke at the Midwest Symposium on Ecologically Informed Theological Education: Implications for Teaching, Learning and Seminary Life.
-The Midwest Symposium was part of The Seminary Environmental Leadership Initiative, which was funded through a grant from the Luce Fund for Theological Education, an initiative of the Henry Luce Foundation’s Theology Program.
-Additional support was provided by The Julia Burke Foundation.
+The symposium was part of the Seminary Environmental Leadership Initiative, funded through the Luce Fund for Theological Education, an initiative of the Henry Luce Foundation’s Theology Program, with additional support from the Julia Burke Foundation.

 Share this post: